justin13601/AICancer/README.md

 ## Overview
 The current lung and colon cancer diagnosis process requires a doctor to take multiple steps in testing, consulting lung and colon specialists, and receiving secondary opinions before arriving at a complete diagnosis.
 In our project, a user would acquire and input a histopathological lung or colon image into the model and receive a full diagnosis of cell type, cancerous status, and type of malignancy if applicable.

-ML streamlines the cancer diagnosis process, in which intermediate diagnoses are automated and gives one final output diagnosis.
-Further, multiple patient diagnoses can be received at once through image batching.
-Users also do not have to be a doctor; they can be assistants or imaging specialists who relay the output to the primary doctor to analyze.
+ML streamlines the process by automating intermediate steps to give one complete output diagnosis.
+Users also do not have to be a doctor; they can be assistants who relay the output to the primary doctor to analyze.
 As such, our model acts as a ‘second opinion’ for medical professionals.

 <table align="center">
 <thead>